 Taste and colour

-The only thing that bugs me is that I don’t know where the rums come from (the Caribbean is not the most accurate definition), which distillery produced them and how.
+My only regret is that we don’t know where those rums come from (the Caribbean is not exactly a concrete definition, is it), what distiller was distilling it and how.
 Is it molasses?
-Probably, but how was it aged and for how long?
-We don’t know.
-But this is only an issue for a small part of the market.
-The taste makes up for it – well, if you’re not repulsed by sweeter rums.
+I guess so, but how was it aged and for how long?
+No idea.
+But that’s a problem for a good part of the market.
+But unless you have an aversion to sweeter rums, its taste makes up for it 🙂 .